aaronvan/embsys310/assignment02/homework.md

 1c.
 N and V flags are set to 1

 2a.
 The counter value is -1
 2b.
-The N and V flags set to 0
+The N and V flags set to 0.
+This means the result of the operation was not negative and there was no overflow

 3a.
 The value is 0
 3b.
-The N and V flags set to 0
+The N and V flags set to 0  This means the result of the operation was not negative and there was no overflow

 4a.
 The value is 0
 4b.
-The N and V flags set to 0
+The N and V flags set to 0  This means the result of the operation was not negative and there was no overflow

 5a.
 The scope is global
 5b.
 No, because it is outside main()